Blogs & Websites

 • Widgets (Sidebar, header, and footer).

-• Apply to Gravatars.
+• Apply to post thumbnails and Gravatars.

 • Fully compatible with WordPress embed posts on any site.